-in our sample of the Stanford collection, we estimate the convergence properties of the two algorithms as follows.
-Our algorithm has been run to completion (in about 9 days) in order to have the exact target solution vector.
+For the web-NotreDame graph, which is the largest graph in our sample of the Stanford collection, we estimate the convergence properties of the two algorithms as follows.
+SPVB has been run to completion (in about 9 days) in order to have the exact target solution vector.
 Also at fixed intervals each day we recorded the intermediate values of the betweenness vectors for both algorithms.
 For each vertex we compute the ratio of the intermediate value over the target value (setting 0/0 to value 1), and then we average over all the vertices.
-This measure is strongly biased by the fact that for leaves (nodes with degree 1) both Brandes and our algorithm assign at initialization the correct value 0, thus in this case precision is attained by default.
-To avoid this bias we repeat the measurement by averaging only over those nodes with final value of betweenness greater than zero (see Figure 2).
-From figure 2 we can appreciate that the average convergence rate is almost linear in both case, but the curve for our algorithm has a much higher slope.
+This measure is strongly biased by the fact that for leaves (nodes with degree 1) both Brandes and SPVB assign at initialization the correct value 0, thus in this case precision is attained by default.
+To avoid this bias we repeat the measurement by averaging only over those nodes with final value of betweenness greater than zero (see Figure 3).
+From Figure 3 we can appreciate that the average convergence rate is almost linear in both case, but the curve for SPVB has a much higher slope.
 After 7 days our algorithm reached about 75% of the target, against 10% of Brandes', by a linear extrapolation we can thus predict a speed up factor of about 8.